Celytic/Wine-Game-Compatibilities/Game-list.md

 This isn't meant to be a replacement for ProtonDB or any site that measures performance under specific games.
 This is meant solely to show my experiences on getting a game working.
 I will update this list as I either experiment more, or try different games out.

 # Genshin Impact
 Launcher runs, although you do have to install the game in the container folders; I couldn't store it on my storage drive.
 Game will be tested as soon as it's downloaded.
+Game does not launch from launcher, presuming due to some anticheat stuff.
+I'll come back to this another time, but it seems borked.

 # Overcooked!
 All You Can Eat
 This works perfectly out of the box with Proton; played it with my girlfriend for about an hour or so with absolutely no problems.